jucktion/swen/README.md

 For subreddits, the name of the subreddit is used in the parsed json file.

-E.g. for `worldnews` subreddit, the file would be saved as `worldnews-parsed.json`.
+E.g. For `worldnews` subreddit, the file would be saved as `worldnews-parsed.json`.

 #### RSS Feeds:
-For parsed feeds, there is some rudimentary naming process to use the domain name for the parsed file name.
+For parsing feeds, there is some rudimentary name extraction process to use the domain name for the parsed file name.
 It might not work with sub-domains and complicated URLs.
-It is easier if you a specific name is provided using the `parsefeed(feed_link, name)` function.
+It is easier if you a specific name is provided using the `parsefeed(feed_link, name)` syntax.
 Which takes two arguments, the RSS feed link and the name prepended to the parsed json file.

 E.g.